PTFE Tape: Types, Applications and Manufacturing Process

 Red PTFE

-Red PTFE tape has triple density, with the packaging being red and the tape itself a pale pink.
-It is suitable for joints with a diameter of ½ inch or larger.
-This tape is also effective for high-pressure residential water pipes, operating optimally at temperatures up to 190°F and pressures of up to 150 psi.
+Red PTFE tape presents triple density, with red packaging and the tape itself having a pale pink hue.
+Ideal for joints with diameters of ½ inch or larger, it's effective for high-pressure residential water pipes, operating ideally at temperatures up to 190°F and pressures up to 150 psi.

 Green PTFE Tape

-Green PTFE tape is oil-free and designed for use with pipes that carry oxygen, such as medical oxygen cylinders or oxygen welding lines.
+Green PTFE tape is oil-free, crafted for pipes carrying oxygen, like medical oxygen cylinders or oxygen welding conduits.

 Copper Colored PTFE Tape

-Copper-colored PTFE tape functions as a thread lubricant rather than a thread sealant, incorporating copper granules into its composition.
-It is used to lubricate threads on pipes and bolts where mechanical performance is required, but a physical seal is not necessary.
+Copper-colored PTFE tape acts primarily as a thread lubricant, incorporating copper granules in its structure.
+It's useful for lubricating threads on pipes and bolts where mechanical efficiency is needed, but a physical seal is unrequired.

 Silver PTFE Tape

-Silver PTFE tape contains nickel grains, either ground or impregnated, with impregnated grains offering superior performance.
-This tape can be used as both a sealant and a lubricant.
-It is specifically designed to prevent seizing and galling on stainless steel, brass, and aluminum threaded connections.
-For optimal results, PTFE tape should be applied correctly, and it is approved primarily as a thread sealant.
+Silver PTFE tape contains nickel grains, either ground or impregnated, with impregnated grains offering enhanced performance.
+Functions as both sealant and lubricant, specifically designed to prevent seizing and galling on stainless steel, brass, and aluminum threaded connections.
+For best results, PTFE tape should be properly applied and is primarily recognized as a thread sealant.

 Chapter 2: How is PTFE tape made?